AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

   * `imagemagick`
   * `graphicsmagick`
 * Other packages may be installed at build time as described in the section [Installing Additional System Packages](#installing-additional-system-packages).
-* Every build is done on a pristine environment; the build container does not keep any state between executions.
+* Each build runs in a clean environment, with the build container retaining no state between executions.
 * Maven is always run with the following three commands.
   * `mvn --batch-mode org.apache.maven.plugins:maven-dependency-plugin:3.1.2:resolve-plugins`
   * `mvn --batch-mode org.apache.maven.plugins:maven-clean-plugin:3.1.0:clean -Dmaven.clean.failOnError=false`